roykn/tile-puzzle/README.md

 ## About the project
 This project is for learning purpose only.
 It's an implementation of the wellknown tile puzzle game in golang.
-The goal is to solve the game by moving the space tile around with the WASD keys.
+The goal is to solve the game by moving the tiles around with the WASD keys.
 The game is over if you're able to create the following state:

 ```bash